Pistol Bags

 stag ar15 trigger

-Stag Arms is using the Magpul FDE trigger guard with a slight bump in it.
+Stag Arms uses the Magpul FDE trigger guard with a slight bump.

 That is a nice touch and it looks good.
-Gives you plenty of room, especially if you’re wearing gloves to get to the trigger.
+It gives you plenty of room to get to the trigger, especially if you wear gloves.

 Barrel & Chamber